kriskirla/AllProjects/README.md

 - I have started learning circuitry with RPi3 and succesfully output messages to LCD display using python.
 Currently learning more and familarizing what I can do with RPi and how I can combine it with Chakbot.

 # Future Projects:
 - Actual Machine Learning.
-Currently Chalbot will only learn if you teach it, not really "learning" per se.
+Currently Chakbot will only learn if you teach it, not really "learning" per se.
 This feature will be added as soon as I learn more about AI in university.
 - Speech recognition.
-This makes talking with Chakbot possible instead of inputting with keyboard
+This makes talking with Chakbot possible instead of inputting with keyboard.

 # Other two programs